dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 ## The future of the browser
 Make mozilla be a headless engine that renders at the whim of AI driving.
 Make distributed and cloud hosted browsers, rather than on a local machine.
 The downloaded info would be shared by other instances of the browser.
 The eyes of the AI is what it should become.

+## Stake to Say
+training data for AI with attribution back.
+Factual assertions feed back to you.
+Earn for staking reputation on validity of information.
+Early news pays more.